AI in Healthcare: A Model for Managing Risks as Well as Rewards

 What is a decentralized network?

-The typical network design consists of a master server that manages all the information and activities on the network.
-On a decentralized network, there can be multiple servers acting as master servers.
+The typical network design consists of a primary server that manages all the information and activities on the network.
+On a decentralized network, there can be multiple servers acting as primary servers.
 They each manage information on their own while still connecting with each other.
 In this way, they “balance the load and distribute the work across the system.”
 This helps improve network resiliency and data redundancy; if one node goes down, the others are unaffected.
 Likewise, because data exists in multiple locations throughout a decentralized network, it cannot be changed in one place without changing it across the network.

 decentralized network